Nova-UTD/Nova-UTD.github.io/_posts/2021-08-03-Reorganizing-our-stack.md

 # Our approach: The orchestra
 We use Docker, a highly popular container framework, to wrap each of our <dfn title="An individual program run in the Robot Operating System framework">ROS nodes</dfn> up.
 Specifically, we create a "frame" image that has all of our tools (Autoware.Auto, ROS2, custom libraries, and so on) pre-installed.
 For each ROS node, we simply copy the code into our "frame" image, build the ROS node inside the image, and generate a Docker container.
 Just like that, we've nestled a ROS node nicely into a virtual environment.

 Now that all the pieces of our stack are inside their own containers, we use a tool called [Docker Compose](https://docs.docker.com/compose/) to run all of our containers in tandem.
 This is not as simple as executing `docker run [image]` on all of the pieces.
-We write a single file called `docker-compose.yaml` that describes exactly how each piece should be run: What network privileges each container has, what parts it depends on, how much memory it can receive, and so on.
+We write a special file called `docker-compose.yaml` that describes exactly how each piece should be run: What network privileges each container has, what parts it depends on, how much memory it can receive, and so on.

 So now we have a single file that runs all of our containers, and each container has its own piece of our stack.
 We can now run our entire stack with a single command: `docker-compose up`.
 Done.

 We can think of Compose as the conductor of an orchestra.
 Each container is a musician, and with the help of the conductor, the musicians create beautiful harmony.
-When a musician plays too fast, or hits the wrong note, the attentive conductor notices and takes action.
+When a musician plays too fast, or hits the wrong note, the conductor notices and takes action.

 ![The conductor and the orchestra](/assets/res/2021-08-03-Reorganizing-our-stack_conductor.png)

 This "orchestra" approach is a much safer approach than our previous software approach, where all the musicians just play their own tunes, creating nothing more than noise.
 Instead of a well-tuned symphony, our software stack resembles kindergarteners with kazoos.
-When behind the wheel of a self-driving car, I'd gladly take the symphony over the kazoos.
+When I get behind the wheel of a self-driving car, I'd gladly take the symphony over the kazoos.

 # Custom images
 I mentioned earlier that each node is put inside a "frame" image that builds the ROS node and runs it.
 Here are some more details on exactly how our images are structured.